This Week in Petroleum History, June 18 – 24

 A discovery at Signal Hill, California – one of the world’s most famous oil strikes – launched another southern California drilling boom.

-When the Alamitos No. 1 well erupted oil on June 23, 1921, the discovery revealed of one of California’s most prolific oilfields.
+When the Alamitos No. 1 well erupted with a geyser of oil, the discovery revealed of one of California’s most prolific oilfields.
 The natural gas pressure was so great that a gusher rose 114 feet.
 The well produced about 600 barrels of oil a day when it was completed two days later.

 Soon known as “Porcupine Hill,” the town’s oilfield 20 miles south of Los Angeles was producing almost 260,000 barrels of oil every day by 1923.
 Combined with the historic 1892 Los Angeles Oilfield discovery and the 1920 oilfield at Huntington Beach, southern California produced one-fourth of the world’s oil.